 In 2016, they applied analytics in cardiology, transforming the practice of assessing heart function.
 Though the challenge was decidedly more complex than the prior year, this competition received nearly 9,300 submissions from more than 700 teams.
 In fact, the winning team, Tencia Lee and Qi Liu, are hedge fund traders, not traditional data scientists.

 In 2017, nearly 2,400 teams worked to improve lung cancer screening technology, submitting more than 18,000 algorithms.
 Estimates suggest the top 10 solutions outperform best-in-class models by 10 percent.
-A follow-on competition is in progress to take the advances from the 2017 Data Science Bowl algorithms from concept to clinic, sponsored by the Bonnie J. Addario Lung Cancer Foundation along with DrivenData.org.
+A follow-on competition took the advances from the 2017 Data Science Bowl algorithms from concept to clinic, sponsored by the Bonnie J. Addario Lung Cancer Foundation along with DrivenData.org.

 Submit Your Ideas

 Help us build an unprecedented future.